amhndu/tanks-game/README.md

 To compile you need a C++11 compiler and SFML 2.1.
-Download the source or clone the repository from github : https://github.com/amhndu/tanks-game and use cmake (or cmake-gui) to produce make,nmake or whatever...
+Download the source or clone the repository from github : https://github.com/amhndu/tanks-game and use cmake (or cmake-gui) to produce makefiles , project files et al...

 On a linux machine , these are the typical steps
 ```sh